-Trefftz methods for the Stokes problem that can be found in the literature are spectral-type methods.
+Trefftz methods for the Stokes equations that can be found in the literature are spectral-type methods.
 Explicit Trefftz basis functions have been constructed in \cite{POITOU2000561,Bouberbachene}.
-In \cite{LifitsQTSM} a so called `quasi-Trefftz spectral-method' is presented, that solves an eigenvalue problem on an encompassing domain to construct Trefftz-like functions and can also treat the Stokes problem with a source term.
+In \cite{LifitsQTSM} a so-called `quasi-Trefftz spectral-method' is presented, that solves an eigenvalue problem on an encompassing domain to construct Trefftz-like functions and can also treat the Stokes problem with a source term.
 In \cite{21710} the Stokes problem is considered in two dimensions and singular solutions are introduced into a collocation Trefftz methods to deal with corner singularities.

-While there is, to the best of our knowledge, no Trefftz-DG method for Stokes in the literature, standard DG discretizations for Stokes are well-established since decades.
-As one way to reduce the computational costs of DG methods Hybridization \cite{cockburn2009unified} has become very popular leading to the class of hybrid DG methods; with several hybrid DG methods developed for the Stokes equation in the literature.
+While there is, to the best of our knowledge, no Trefftz-DG method for the Stokes equations in the literature, standard DG discretizations for the Stokes equations have been well-established for decades.
+As one way to reduce the computational costs of DG methods, hybridization, see \cite{cockburn2009unified}, has become very popular leading to the class of hybrid DG methods; with several hybrid DG methods developed also for the Stokes equations.
 However, in the search for efficient discretizations based on DG formulations, Trefftz-DG and hybrid DG methods are incompatible.
-By \emph{incompatible} we don't mean that a combination of both methods is impossible, but that a combination of both does not bring any significant improvement over one of the two basic methods.
+By \emph{incompatible} we don't mean that a combination of both methods is impossible, but that a combination of both does not give any significant improvement over one of the two basic methods.
 That being said, instead of reducing the number of basis functions, non-polynomial Trefftz type functions have been used successfully in a hybrid setting to enrich the element-wise basis in \cite{farhat2001}.
-Since we focus on Trefftz-DG methods in this work and hence we skip here the large amount of literature on Stokes discretizations based on hybrid DG formulations in this introduction.
+Since we focus on Trefftz-DG methods in this work we skip the large amount of literature on Stokes discretizations based on hybrid DG formulations in this introduction.
 Note, however, that several (hybrid) DG formulations are discussed in Section~\ref{sec:numbercrunching}.